27 Amazing Things You Never Knew About Beauty Pageants

 Contestants barely get any sleep during the final days of the pageant and used tea bags can help de-puff eyes and reduce dark circles.
 Miss Rhode Island Allie Curtis told Today that she swears by this beauty hack.

-Vaseline is used to keep contestants smiling.
+Vaseline keeps contestants smiling.

 Contestants have a secret to keep them smiling for long amounts of time on stage: Vaseline.
 Rubbing Vaseline on your teeth keeps your mouth open to avoid feeling the slippery texture and tasting the unpleasant flavor.
 It’s tried and true.